-- 1. That a sports/entertainment facility within a multipurpose activity district be designed to link the neighbourhood, the City of Edmonton, the capital region and central and northern Alberta. - 2.
-That design principles be developed which ensure residential growth supports retail development and encourages businesses to relocate to or expand into the area.
-Parks, shops, artist spaces, public grass areas, pubs, cafes, meeting areas and water features should blend with the sports/entertainment facility. - 3.
-That linkages to the unique cultural and business communities in the district be developed to foster meaningful contact and a sense of access and comfort within diverse populations of age and culture. - 4.
-That the activity district be seen in context of all its users, residents, tourists and frequent users from across the capital region and from central and northern Alberta. - 5.
-That existing parking in the sports/entertainment district be maximized.
-That any additional parking be considered at the perimeter of the district to enable and encourage walkable spaces, and the creation of a stylized main street where store fronts and play areas are incorporated into the district's design
+- That a sports/entertainment facility within a multipurpose activity district be designed to link the neighbourhood, the City of Edmonton, the Edmonton capital region and central and northern Alberta. - 2.
+That design principles be developed that ensure residential growth supports retail development and

+- encourage businesses to relocate to or expand into the area.
+Parks, shops, artist spaces, public grass areas, pubs, cases, meeting areas and water seatures should blend with the sports/entertainment facility. - That linkages to the unique cultural and business communities in the district be developed to foster meaningful contact and a sense of access and comfort within diverse populations of age and culture. - 4.
+That the activity district be seen in context of all its users, residents, tourists and frequent users from across the Edmonton capital region and from central and northern Alberta. - 5.
+That existing parking in the multipurpose activity district be maximized.
+That any additional parking be considered underground or at the perimeter of the district to enable and encourage walkable spaces, and the creation of a stylized main street where store froms and play areas are incorporated into the district's design.